 Says Scott Schober, Pres/CEO of BVS, Author of Hacked Again, Cybersecurity Expert

 “Over the last four years, the news headlines have been peppered with cyber breaches affecting pretty much every industry and person on the planet.
 The greatest challenges facing companies is finding and retaining top cyber talent.
-Millions of cyber security experts are needed over the next five years in every sector, yet there are very few experts to fill this surging demand.
+Millions of cybersecurity experts are needed over the next five years in every sector, yet there are very few experts to fill this surging demand.

 To aid in finding talent companies turning toward artificial intelligence.
 This is not a case of humans being replaced by robots, but rather artificial intelligence working in parallel with skilled experts.
-Artificial intelligence can aid with predictive analytics that can quickly spot where potential attacks are formulating so they can be thwarted before they spread laterally throughout a company’s networks.
-Humans can quickly suffer from cyber fatigue when analyzing vast amounts of data making it hard to decipher when something is truly
+Artificial intelligence can aid in predictive analytics that can quickly spot where potential attacks are formulating so they can be thwarted before they spread laterally throughout a company’s networks.
+Humans can quickly suffer from cyber fatigue when analyzing vast amounts of data making it hard to decipher when something is truly actionable.

 AI will continue to enhance cyber security operations, says Bob Carver

-“AI (or parts of AI) are already being utilized in cyber security operations and will continue to be utilized to greater degree over time.
+“AI (or parts of AI) are already being utilized in cybersecurity operations and will continue to be utilized to a greater degree over time.
 Machine learning and Deep Learning can be used to watch for anomalous activity on endpoints (malware/exploits/changes) traffic traversing local networks, the internet and look for patterns that tie all these activities all together.
 It will continue to get more difficult to attempt to perform all these activities manually and ultimately require most to utilize increasingly more and better technology in these areas, all based upon these technologies.”
 Bob Carver

 For the development of AI, governments, academia and private companies should work together to invest in skills, technology and ethical framework.